ChloeL6/data-modeling/README.md

     * source venv/bin/activate
     * pip install -r requirements.txt
     * code .
-* After VS Code open, go to main.ipynb to see codes for creating datasets and table
+* After VS Code open, go to load_dims.ipynb or load_facts.ipynb to see codes for creating and loading table to BigQuery

 ## Known Bugs